 All you need is heat and time to get the most out of your ingredients so that when you finally throw things away, you know you did your best!
 The timing is going depend heavily on your starting ingredients, and of course, the amount of stock you plan to make.
 Small batches might be ready in under an hour, but if you’re using that monster pot in the back of your cabinet (you know the one), you might need to clear your schedule for a while.
 Also, do yourself a big favor: cut up everything as evenly as possible so that things cook at the same rate!

 Most of the time I start with olive- or vegetable oil, but I might add butter if I’m using things with almost no fat (like those shrimp shells).
 It’s a good idea to throw your whole spices in early to heat directly in the oil.
-You see, some spices dissolve better in fats than water, and when add heat the oil can does a better job of carrying the flavor.
+You see, some spices dissolve better in fats than water, and when heated the oil does a better job of carrying the flavor.
 Got a few dried chilies on hand?
 Same– go ahead and toss some in (just remove the seeds first).
 You can start adding woody herbs (like thyme and rosemary) here too, but leafy herbs’ (basil, cilantro, etc) flavor might start to fade over time, so save them for later.

 Once you’re satisfied with everything going on in the pot, top it off with cold water, and bring it to a low boil.
 Once I start to see bubbles, I lower the heat to keep it there.

 Step 2: Seasoning